Yoast/developer/docs/standards/setting-up-integration-tests-for-the-plugins.md

 id: setting-up-integration-tests-for-the-plugins
 title: Setting up integration tests for the plugins
 custom_edit_url: https://github.com/Yoast/developer-docs/edit/master/docs/standards/setting-up-integration-tests-for-the-plugins.md
-description: When running integration test we have to setup some WordPress Docker containers.
+description: When running integration tests we have to set up some WordPress Docker containers.
 This allows us to test against WordPress, which is the 'integration' part.
 ---
 import Alert from '../../../developer-site/src/components/Alert';

-When running integration test we have to setup some WordPress Docker containers.
+When running integration tests we have to set up some WordPress Docker containers.
 This allows us to test against WordPress, which is the 'integration' part.
 An added bonus of this is that you also have a separate setup for writing patches and unit tests.

 ## Clone the repository